bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 	 sudo bash <path>/W0CHP-pistar -rd

+...And the original Pi-Star Dashboard will be restored.

-## Notes about custom CSS you may have previously applied
+## Notes about CSS, and custom CSS you may have previously applied

+1. When using the `-idn` option, the "normal" Pi-Star colors are used, and no CSS is installed.

-* When using the `-id` option, the `W0CHP` CSS is installed, and any of your custom CSS settings before installing the `W0CHP` dashboard, are backed up in the event you want to restore the official dashboard (see last bullet point).
+2. When using the `-id` option, the `W0CHP` CSS is installed, and any of your custom CSS settings before installing the `W0CHP` dashboard, are backed up in the event you want to restore the official dashboard (see bullet #4).
 This is done because the CSS in the official Pi-Star is incompatible.
-You can still manually map/change your CSS back when running `W0CHP-PiStar-Dash` (see third bullet for details).
+You can still manually map/change your CSS back when running `W0CHP-PiStar-Dash` (see  bullet #4 for details).

-* If you are already running `W0CHP-PiStar-Dash`, AND you have custom or `W0CHP-PiStar-Dash` CSS, no CSS changes, no matter which option you run this command with.
+3. If you are already running `W0CHP-PiStar-Dash`, AND you have custom or `W0CHP-PiStar-Dash` CSS, no CSS changes, no matter which option you run this command with.

-* When using the `-idn` option, your custom CSS settings are backed up (in the event you want to revert back to the official dashboard -- see last bullet point), and the `W0CHP` dashboard uses the standard Pi-Star colors.
+4. When using the `-idn` option, your custom CSS settings are backed up (in the event you want to revert back to the official dashboard -- see  bullet #6), and the `W0CHP` dashboard uses the standard Pi-Star colors.
   This means that if you want your previous custom CSS applied to the `W0CHP` dashboard, you will need to manually customize your colors; You can reference the color values you had previously used, by viewing the backup file of your custom CSS...

         /etc/.pistar-css.ini.user

-* ...the reason for this, is because the `W0CHP` dashboard is vastly different than the official upstream version (completely different CSS mappings).
+5. ...the reason for this, is because the `W0CHP` dashboard is vastly different than the official upstream version (completely different CSS mappings).
 Since this is for my personal use, I haven't added any logic to suck-in the user CSS values to the new mappings.

-* If you had customized CSS settings before installing the `W0CHP` dashboard, they will be restored when using the `-rd` option.
+6. If you had customized CSS settings before installing the `W0CHP` dashboard, they will be restored when using the `-rd` option.

 ## Screenshots